chethanmandya/SOLID-Principles/README.md

 To understand why it’s not adhering to the Liskov Principle, Let’s assume that we need to have a Contract Employee as one of the employee category.
 A point to note here is a contract employee is not eligible for any bonus calculation and post implementing the Employee class we end up throwing exception at the runtime in the caclculatebonus() method.
 This violates the Liskov Substitution Principle.

-Hence, Please follow the below code which addresses this issue.
-Also, we recommend to watch our video tutorials for complete guidance and understanding of the code.
+Hence, Please follow the uploaded repo code which addresses this issue.

 ## Interface Segregation Principle